 A UNESCO World Heritage site, you can travel to Assisi by train or car.
 It is about two hours from Rome and two-and-a-half hours from Florence.
 A taxi or bus will transport you from the train station or the car park to the historic town, which is about three miles up a steep hill.
 From the heart of the town, you can easily walk to the Basilica or take public transportation.

 By Noel Morata from Hawaii Travel and Lifestyle

 One of the stunning Unesco sites not so well visited in Italy is Genoa, especially the fine palaces and grand street Via Garibaldi which showcase the might and prestige of the city.
 At its height, Genoa was one of the significant trading city-states in the country that traded with the world and created a powerful and wealthy aristocracy.

 You can see this walking down Via Garibaldi with magnificent villas that have been converted into living museums, hotels, banks, and other tourist-oriented buildings that the public can visit.

-Each palazzo is richly detailed with the finest artisans of the area hired to create the latest fashion trends of Rococo, Renaissance, and Baroque palaces that were in vogue at those particular timeframes.
-The noble families of the city were registered into roles or “roli” designating which villas were allowed to host important guests to the city during Genoa’s peak and influence in the country.
+Each palazzo is richly detailed, with the finest artisans of the area hired to create the latest fashion trends of Rococo, Renaissance, and Baroque palaces that were in vogue at those particular timeframes.
+The city’s noble families were registered into roles or “roli” designating which villas were allowed to host important guests to the city during Genoa’s peak and influence in the country.

-Now you can visit many of these impressive villas and also stroll down the Via Garibaldi from the ocean and all the way down to the main Piazza de Ferrari in the center of the city.
+Now you can visit many of these impressive villas and stroll down the Via Garibaldi from the ocean and down to the main Piazza de Ferrari in the center of the city.

 By Emily from London city Calling